astraw/collective.buildbot/collective/buildbot/README.txt

   * ``collective.buildbot:poller`` -- Produces configuration for code
     repository pollers.

-  * ``collective.buildbot:pollers`` -- Produces configuration for code
-    repository pollers by allowing multiple pollers to be configured in a single buildout section.

 It is possible to use all the recipes in a single buildout and have both the master and slave(s) on the same machine.
 However, in most cases you will have one buildout for the build master that uses the